Last Updated on 7 October 2024 by Cycloscope

 The Alpe Adria in the Julian Alps

-From Tarvis to Gemona, a town hardly hit by the famous Friuli earthquake of 1976, along the path you will always have a magnificent mountain landscape around you, sometimes glimpses of the Fella river, before it flows in the enormous riverbed of the Tagliamento.
+From Tarvis to Gemona, a town hardly hit by the famous Friuli earthquake of 1976, along the path you will always have a magnificent mountain landscape around you, sometimes glimpses of the Fella river, before it flows into the enormous riverbed of the Tagliamento.

 Although the cycle path will always be far enough from the roads, there are several villages along the way, with at least one small grocery store that can prepare a cheap panino.
-Many restaurants are also available, a good chance to taste Friulian food… remember that restaurants open only for lunch and dinner in Italy.
+Many restaurants are also available, a good chance to taste Friulian food… remember that restaurants are open only for lunch and dinner in Italy.

 From Tarvisio to Venzone you will have to follow the signs indicating the Alpe Adria cycle path, later referred to as FVG1.
 After Venzone, the trail is under construction, we rode it in October 2018 so it should probably be completed before summer 2019.
 Right now the cyclists are forced to get on the state road for a little while, the road is safe enough but of course, it takes away the magic.

 Since the Alpe Adria cycle trail is built up the mountain on an old railway line, there are several tunnels to cross.
-Those tunnels are, of course, bicycle-only, they are very well lit and maintained.
+Those tunnels are, of course, bicycle-only, they are very well-lit and maintained.

 In the map below you can see only the Italian part of the Alpe Adria cycle path